 Students who miss lessons due to a College Event, Camp, illness or tutor’s illness will have their lessons credited.
 Students present at school who fail to attend their lessons will not be credited.
 It is the responsibility of the student to be punctual and organised.
 It is at the tutors’ discretion to make up lessons.

 During the year, a number of performances will be organised both during school time and evenings.
 If a student cannot attend, we ask to be informed as soon as possible.
-Families will be notified of performance dates as soon as they are arranged via newsletters and letters home.
+Families will be notified of performance dates as soon as they are arranged via email and newsletters.

 All students will be encouraged to enter for AMEB or ANZCA exams in Music Performance or Music Theory/ Musicianship.
-Ask your instrumental tutor for further details such as costs, dates and other requirements.
+The instrumental music tutor will advise further details such as costs, dates and other requirements.

-Please contact the College if you have any questions or would like to change your student’s instrument preferences.
+Please contact the College if you have any questions.